thoughtbot/backbone-js-on-rails/book/views_and_templates/routers.md

 with any parameters extracted from the URL fragment.

 In addition, an event with the name of "route" and the function will be triggered.
-For example, when the router's +show+ function above is triggered, an event of +route:show+ will be fired.
+For example, when the router's `show` function above is triggered, an event of `route:show` will be fired.
 This is so that other objects can listen to the router, and be notified when the router responds to certain routes.

-==== Initializing a router
+#### Initializing a router

-It is possible to specify an +initialize+ function in a Router which will be called when the router is instantiated.
-Any arguments passed to the router's constructor will be passed to this +initialize+ function.
+It is possible to specify an `initialize` function in a Router which will be called when the router is instantiated.
+Any arguments passed to the router's constructor will be passed to this `initialize` function.

-Additionally, it is possible to pass the routes for a router via the constructor such as +new ExampleRouter({ routes: { "" : "index" }}+.
+Additionally, it is possible to pass the routes for a router via the constructor such as `new ExampleRouter({ routes: { "" : "index" }}`.
 But note that this will override any routes defined in the routes hash on the router itself.